 Emergency backup power has historically been provided by gas generators, but now there are other alternatives.
 More environmentally friendly options like solar and battery backup UPS (uninterruptible power supply) are becoming available to the average consumer as technology innovation occurs and prices come down.
 The SolMan is one of these options and provides a quality, sustainable solution to emergency power needs.

-SolMan generators power your critical needs during an emergency, whilst providing extra power to charge phones, flashlights, radios, laptops, etc. Designed and built to last with quality, American made components by people who have lived off-grid and relied on the SolMan for most or all of their energy needs.
+SolMan generators power your critical needs during an emergency, whilst providing extra power to charge phones, flashlights, radios, laptops, etc. Our products are designed and built to last with quality, American made components by people who have lived off-grid and relied on the SolMan for most or all of their energy needs.

 Emergency power is not just important in bad weather.
 Between 1991 and 1995 there were 41 non-disaster related blackouts that affected 50,000 utility customers or more.
 This number skyrocketed to 92 from 2001 to 2005.
 In 2006, the last year that full data for these large scale non-disaster blackouts is available, 36 total outages occurred.
 More recently, in 2014, less than a third of the total blackouts reported were due to weather-related disasters.

-In the Pacific region of the US (which includes California), average electricity interruptions not due to unplanned events like bad weather or fire totaled 128 minutes per year.
-More densely populated areas like the New York/New Jersey region saw average yearly interruptions of nearly three hours.
+In the Pacific region of the US (which includes California), average electricity interruptions (not due to unplanned events like bad weather or fire) totaled 128 minutes per year.
+More densely populated areas like the New York and New Jersey region saw average yearly interruptions of nearly three hours.

 As a whole, the US does not compare favorably with other advanced nations like Japan (four minutes per year average outages) for electricity reliability.
 In fact, the US endures more blackouts then any other developed nation according to an article in the International Business Times.
 The report also notes that the main cause of non-disaster related blackouts is from aging US infrastructure and minimal political planning to upgrade.
 This has led to over 500,000 people on average being affected daily by power outages in the US.